po1sigala/live/02-Lesson-Plans/Weekday/17-Week_CS/README.md

 ## Career Connection

-* Remind students that related career services material can be found in the [Career Connection folder](../../../01-Class-Content/17-CS/04-Career-Connection/README.md).
+* Remind students that related career services material can be found in the Weekly Wrap-Up in Canvas.

 * If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp/).

 ## Heads-Up

-* In the next unit, we will return to the back end and learn about NoSQL databases.
+* In the next module, we will return to the back end and learn about NoSQL databases.
 We will learn about the features of a non-relational database and how it compares to a relational database.
 Finally, we will explore why we might use NoSQL for an application.

 * Be sure to have MongoDB and Compass installed on your machine before class.
 Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass on your machine.

 * Also, make sure students have MongoDB and Compass installed prior to coming to class.

-* The Unit 22 Homework will be an optional assignment.
-This change comes from student and instructor feedback on the amount of work and time required to complete both the Unit 22 Homework and Project 03 that week.
+* The Module 22 Challenge will be an extra credit opportunity for students.
+This change comes from student and instructor feedback on the amount of work and time required to complete both the Module 22 Challenge and Project 03 that week.
 Please let students know about this ahead of time as they enter Phase 3 of the boot camp.

 ## Helpful Links

-This section contains links to this unit's lesson plans, homework, slide decks, algorithms, and resources.
+This section contains links to this module's lesson plans, Challenge, slide decks, algorithms, and resources.

 ### Lesson Plans